Scottish Upland Sheep Support Scheme full guidance

 - level four – if the percentage error rate is more than 20 per cent, we will not pay you under that year's scheme

 - level five – if the percentage error rate is more than 50 per cent, we will not pay you under that year's scheme.
 Additionally, we will also apply a fine to other payments you are entitled to over the following three scheme years.
-The fine will be equivalent to the payment you would have received had there been no errors in your application
+The fine will determined by calculating the difference between the claimed and determined number of animals multiplied by the payment rate per animal for the scheme year concerned

 |If you claim 100 animals but 10 of these are not eligible, the percentage error calculation would be:|